dpuelz/MachineLearning_MSBA-WP/README.md

 # Final project

 The final project is an extended set of exercises that synthesize all tools and methods we have learned in this course.
+You are encouraged to work in groups of up to 4 students, and each group only needs to turn in one copy of solutions.
+The final project questions can be found [here](finalproject.md).

 ## Week 1: The Data Scientist Toolbox